From Brand Story to Machine-Readable Narrative

 Brand storytelling was designed for people, not for synthesis.

 Over time, language changes.
 Product lines expand.
 Messaging adapts to new audiences.
 Teams optimize locally.
 None of this is inherently wrong.
-But from a system’s perspective, these shifts accumulate into ambiguity.
+But from a system’s perspective, these shifts can accumulate into ambiguity.

 AI systems are designed to be safe to reference.
 When uncertainty is high, systems avoid making assumptions.
 That is how the brand knowledge gap forms, not because information is missing but because it cannot be reconciled confidently.